keygen-sh/example-node-machine-activation/README.md

 ## Activating/deactivating a machine

-Run the script and supply a valid license key and an arbitrary machine fingerprint when prompted to perform an activation:
+To perform a machine activation or a deactivation, run the script and supply a valid license key and an arbitrary machine fingerprint when
+prompted:

 ```
 yarn start